 Banded Water Snakes in Eastern Tennessee

-The banded water snake can be found across [city].
+The banded water snake can be found across Tennessee.
 Banded water snakes are nonvenomous snakes that are commonly mistaken for cottonmouth snakes.
 These snakes have heavy bodies with both dark markings and lighter-colored scales.
 Banded water snakes can grow up to four feet long and have broad, flat heads, which is another characteristic that gets them confused with cottonmouth snakes.
 Banded water snakes feed on fish, frogs, salamanders, crayfish, and tadpoles.
 It bears live young and mating occurs in spring

 Banded Water Snake Habitat